tgogos/CS_notes/edx course - LinuxFoundationX- LFS158x Introduction to Kubernetes/README.md

 Once a user finishes its work, the attached PersistentVolumes can be released.
 The underlying PersistentVolumes can then be reclaimed and recycled for future usage.

 To learn more, you can check out the [Kubernetes documentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims).

+##Container Storage Interface (CSI)

+At the time this course was created, container orchestrators like Kubernetes, Mesos, Docker or Cloud Foundry had their own way of managing external storage using Volumes.

+For storage vendors, it is difficult to manage different Volume plugins for different orchestrators.
+Storage vendors and community members from different orchestrators are working together to standardize the Volume interface; a volume plugin built using a standardized CSI would work on different container orchestrators.
+You can find [CSI specifications](https://github.com/container-storage-interface/spec/blob/master/spec.md) here.

+Kubernetes 1.9 added alpha support for CSI, which makes installing new CSI-compliant Volume plugins very easy.
+With CSI, third-party storage providers can develop solutions without the need to add them into the core Kubernetes codebase.